pmbusch/material-intensity/README.md

-# Potential and limits of material efficiency and circular economy
+# Global material consumption persists despite optimal efficiency and circularity

 If you identify any error in the source code or have any further suggestions please contact Pablo Busch at pmbuschh@gmail.com.